How does a tax lien affect your credit?

 - Financial assets – your bank accounts, retirement accounts, etc.

-Having a tax lien makes it impossible for you to sell your home or qualify for new credit.
+Having a federal tax lien makes it impossible for you to sell your home or qualify for new credit.
 It takes precedence, so when you try to sell your home part of the purchase price has to be used to satisfy the lien – a deal that few buyers will agree to.

 Creditors see it as a serious red flag in your file and in your ability to repay.
 Because liens can easily turn into levies and the IRS has already established that it is “first in line” to collect, creditors know that they won’t have much recourse if you default in the future.